clin-geo/.github/README.md

 - [ ] If performant, ideally minimize number of languages, Ruby and non-precompile C may no longer be necessary
 - [ ] Release tools to support GUI workflows with hosted PostGIS configurations (these tools have been built in development, but are not yet ready for public release)
 - [ ] provide support for geo-routing to estimate time and distance between locations (likely use open street map, but consider arbitrarily supporting any two addresses rather than just isocrons with known clinic locations)
+- [ ] consolidate geocoding address to lat/long with lat/long to FIPS counds (11-15 digit FIPS)

 ### geo-data storage, versioning, and optimization
 - [ ] expore www2.census.gov policies on redistribution